microsoft/azuredevopslabs/labs/azuredevops/continuousdeployment/readme.md

     ![](images/033.png)

 1. Navigate to **PartsUnlimited-aspnet45/src/PartsUnlimitedWebsite/Views/Shared/_Layout.cshtml**.
 This is a file that defines the general layout of the site and is a good place to make a change that will be easily visible after deployment.
+To streamline this lab, we will make minor edits of this file directly in master to trigger releases.
+Best practices with branching is covered in [Version Controlling with Git in Visual Studio Code and Azure DevOps](https://www.azuredevopslabs.com/labs/azuredevops/git/).

     ![](images/034.png)